rdking/proposal-class-members/README.md

 2. **Secure method decomposition.** There should be a way for the user to refactor common code into methods that are not accessible outside of the class definition.
 3. **Customized data initialization.** There should be a way to initialize the class prototype, for instance by adding arbitrary data properties, within the class definition.

+### Additional Goal
+Due in no small part to the lack of support for data in ES6 classes out-of-the-box, and also to both the prototype foot-gun, and the "best practice" that arose as a result, one additional capability must be added:

+4. **Instance data initialization.** There should be a way for the initialization code assigned inside the class definition to be executed against the instance, setting an appropriate value for each non-public function, non-public accessor property.

+While the values visible from the prototype take on an advisory role, it is the resut of running the initialization code (the source code of each initialization value) on each instance that will be the value available in instances.
+This opens the possibility that a property of each instance may be iniitalized to a unique value.
+It also cleanly avoids issues with the prototype foot-gun.

 ## Mental Model

-The only thing in ES that is capable of providing the 3 goals above is a closure.
+The only thing in ES that is capable of providing the primary goals above is a closure.
 However, it is virtually impossible to use a closure to provide for per-instance state without the use of one or more WeakMaps.
 This proposal offers an approach to applying the closure concept on class definitions to contain private data.

 Normally, when a function returns another function defined during the run of the former, the entire execution environment of the former function is retained as a "closure" on the latter.
 With this proposal, a `class` definition behaves in a similar fashion to a function.
 Where a function closure is formed by running a function that returns 1 or more functions, an instance-closure is formed by instantiating a `class`.
 Likewise, a class-closure is created by evaluating a `class` definition.

 As a result, the member functions of the `class` instance all carry a closure associated with that instance and class.
 The instance-closure is associated with all non-static member functions at the time of instantiation.
-The class-closure is associated with all non-static member functions at the time of `class` evaluation.
-Unlike with normal closures, all member functions of a given `class` have access to all instance-closures of and the class-closure for the given `class`.
+The class-closure is associated with all static member functions at the time of `class` evaluation and all non-static member functions at the time of instantiation.
+Unlike with normal closures, all member functions of a given `class` have access to all instance-closures and the class-closure for the given `class`.

 So basically, we've been able to do this:
 ```js